-Juan Rodriguez Cabrillo - A Voyage of Discovery
+Juan Rodriguez Cabrillo - A Voyage of Exploration

-As the park’s namesake, Juan Rodriguez Cabrillo led the first European expedition to explore what is now the west coast of the United States.
-Cabrillo departed from the port of Navidad, Mexico, on June 27, 1542.
+Juan Rodriguez Cabrillo led the first European expedition that explored what is now the west coast of the United States.
+Cabrillo departed from the port of Navidad, Mexico on June 27, 1542.
 Three months later he arrived at "a very good enclosed port," which is known today as San Diego Bay.
-Historians believe he anchored his flagship, the San Salvador, on Point Loma's east shore near Cabrillo National Monument.
-Cabrillo later died during the expedition, but his crew pushed on, possibly as far north as Oregon, before thrashing winter storms forced them to back to Mexico.
+Historians believe he anchored his flagship, the San Salvador, on Point Loma's east shore near the land that becomes Cabrillo National Monument.
+Cabrillo later died during the expedition, but his crew continued on, possibly as far north as Oregon, before thrashing winter storms forced them back to Mexico.

-As the Cabrillo family grew, so did his wealth and reputation as a ship builder.
+Cabrillo was also known for his shipbuilding operations.
 Using a port on Guatemala's Pacific Coast, Cabrillo imported and exported goods in the developing trade between Guatemala, Spain, and other parts of the New World.
-The ships he used for this trade were constructed in Guatemala using skilled labor and ideas Cabrillo brought back from Spain, and were built using the physical labor of Native Americans.
-Some of these ships would play a vital role in Spain’s early efforts to explore the Pacific.
+The ships he used for this trade were constructed in Guatemala by skilled laborers from Spain and Indigenous Guatemalans forced into hard physical labor.
+Some of these ships were used for trade and others were used in Spain’s early exploration efforts.

 Why Explore California?

 The Governor of Guatemala, Pedro de Alvarado, selected Cabrillo to build and provision ships to explore the Pacific because of his skills as a leader and businessman.
-Alvarado planned to use the ships to establish a trading route between Central America and the Spice Islands off of Asia.
+Alvarado planned to use the ships to establish a trading route between Central America and the Spice Islands (modern day Indonesia) .
 When Alvarado died during an Indian uprising, his business partner, the Viceroy of New Spain, Antonio de Mendoza, prompted Cabrillo to lead one of two expeditions to explore the Pacific.
 Cabrillo accepted and soon set out to explore the coast north and west of New Spain (Mexico).
 Meanwhile, the other expedition, led by Ruy Lopez de Villalobos, sailed directly across the Pacific to the Philippines.
-While this expedition did reach its Philippine destination, Villalobos was killed in a mutiny, and the hungry, disheartened crew eventually surrendered to a Portuguese garrison in the Spice Islands.

-One hundred and three days into the journey, Cabrillo's ships entered San Diego bay.
+One hundred and three days into the journey, Cabrillo's ships entered San Diego Bay.
 He probably landed at Ballast Point (visible from the Visitor Center) where he claimed the land for Spain, though no Europeans settled in the area at that time.
 Cabrillo described the bay as "a closed and very good port," which he called San Miguel.
 The name San Miguel was changed to San Diego 60 years later by another explorer, Sebastian Vizcaino.
 The Kumeyaay tribes had already lived in the area for thousands of years and would continue to be the primary human shapers of the landscape until the Spanish established a fort in San Diego in 1769.

 The expedition continued north to Monterey Bay and may have reached as far north as Point Reyes before storms forced the ships to turn back.
-Interestingly, the expedition failed to sight San Francisco Bay, which remained undiscovered until 1769.
+The expedition failed to sight the entrance to San Francisco Bay, which remained undiscovered until 1769.
 Discouraged by foul weather, Cabrillo decided to winter in the Channel Islands.
-There, after a fall suffered during a brief skirmish with natives, Cabrillo shattered a limb and died of complications on January 3, 1543.
-Following Cabrillo's death, the disheartened crew again sailed north, this time under the leadership Bartolome Ferrer.
+There, after a fall suffered during a brief skirmish with an Indigenous tribe , Cabrillo shattered a limb and died of complications on January 3, 1543.
+Following Cabrillo's death, the disheartened crew again sailed north, this time under the leadership of Bartolome Ferrer.
 The expedition may have reached a latitude as far north as the Rogue River in Oregon, but thrashing winter winds and spoiled supplies forced them to return to Mexico.

-Other National Park Service Areas with web sites relating to early Spanish Explorers:
+Other National Park Service Areas relating to early Spanish Explorers